-Also by the end of 1932, Patrolman Duffy had been assigned to Patrols 1, 3, 5, and 9.
-Though of ordinary stature, he had built a reputation of being able to handle the unruliest prisoners.
+Also, by the end of 1932, Patrolman Duffy had been assigned to Patrols 1, 3, 5, and 9.
+Though of ordinary stature, he had built a reputation of being able to manage the unruliest prisoners.
 During 1932, he served at Patrol 3 at 316 George Street.

 During Christmas morning, the men of Patrol 3 were expecting visitors.
 Patrolman Duffy was on the 2nd floor cleaning windows when he fell to the sidewalk.
 Such a fall is generally not fatal, but along with fractured ribs, he also fractured his skull.
 He was taken to the General Hospital by Patrol 3 at 10:20 a.m.

 Patrolman Duffy died on December 29, 1932, at 8:25 p.m.